Ketanbhave/TwitterFeed/TwitterFeed/README.md

 ## Demo projects in GitHub

 # Web application - csproj
-This uses a page WebMethod to make the api call and an Ajax json request to display the tweets.
+This project uses method getTwitterfeed make the api call and an Ajax json request to display the tweets.
-It could however be exposed in any kind of web service.

 Default.aspx - is main page loaded on this application which shows the latest 10 feeds and also a text box to enter seach query to filter within current tweets when 'Find' button is clicked